weltauseis/projet-pdp/timecurves-py/Readme.md

 ## Use lib in python

-Build the project using maturin then run python and import the lib as following :
+Build the project using maturin, then run python and import the lib as following :
 **import timecurves_py**

 # Maintenance